BPMSoftwareSolutions/renderx-plugins-demo/e2e-tests/README.md

+> [!IMPORTANT]
+> Deprecated in this repository: E2E tests are moving to the RenderX shell repository per ADR‑0015.
+The minimal Chrome smoke and Playwright setup will live with the UI.
+See tools/docs/wiki/adr/0015-split-renderx-and-plugins.md.

 # MusicalConductor E2E Testing Suite

 This directory contains comprehensive End-to-End (E2E) tests for the MusicalConductor system using Playwright.
 The tests validate MusicalConductor integration with React SPAs in real browser environments, using the musical-conductor package from Git repository.